|

 etc. People expect such organizations to have a domain with .org

+extension.
 What if none of these domains are available?
 If you want to stick

 to your site name no matter what, then think of getting a country-specific